RezaKaran/Wine-Quality-Prediction/README.md

 ## Usage

-To install this project, you need to have Python3 and import necessary libraries like Pandas,matplotlib and pytorch
+To install this project, you need to have Python3 and import necessary libraries like Pandas,matplotlib,numpy,sklearn and pytorch

 The dataset wine.csv is attached to the project